Ruben-Varghese007/Radar_System/README.md

 - Python

 ## Overview
-Radar system was designed with the help of Arduino, servo motor and ultrasonic sensor which can detect the position, distance of an obstacle which comes in its way.
+Radar system was designed with the help of Arduino, servo motor and ultrasonic sensor which can detect the position and the distance of an obstacle which comes in its way.